ankitmaloo/ankitm.github.io/index.md

 layout: default
 ---

-I live in Mumbai, and currently working at Clio AI.
+I live in ~~Mumbai~~SF now, made the move in April, and currently working at Clio AI.

 ## A few things about me: